Arthur has worked for 16 years in the new and used automobile industry. He's a sales force trainer, sales manager, and closer.

 As you can see in the picture above, the bottom of a four square worksheet is divided into four squares.
 The top of the document is for the customer's personal information.
 Although the four square process can be used for cash customers, its effectiveness is derived from the financing side of the business.

 The first thing to figure out is whether or not the customer has a vehicle to trade.
 A common ploy that customers will use to try to get a lower price is to present a trade after the price has already been lowered.
 A good salesman will not fall for these tactics.
-Ask before negotiating which car they are currently driving, and what they are planning on doing with their current vehicle.
+Before negotiating, ask which car they are currently driving, and what they are planning on doing with their current vehicle.
 If you are wary of the customer back-dooring the trade, then you need to make sure there is enough gross in the discounted price to show them some money for their trade.

-Once the trade has been determined, take a walk around the vehicle with the customer, point to flaws without saying a word.
+Once the trade has been determined, take a walk around the vehicle with the customer, and point to flaws without saying a word.
 Just the action of touching a dent lets the customer know that their trade is far from perfect.
 The next step would be to fill out an appraisal slip for someone from the dealership to appraise the trade.
 Ask the customer what options their vehicle has installed.
 The best way to do this is to ask if the vehicle has options that you know their vehicle does not contain, such as a sunroof.
-This will lower the value of the trade in the customers eyes.
+This will lower the value of the trade in the customer's eyes.

 Place the year, make, mileage, and model, into the trade box.